Tenant Satisfaction Measures

 Satisfaction that the landlord makes a positive contribution to neighbourhoods

 • We provide a range of opportunities for our customers to get involved and ensure their voice is heard.
-Our 18-month engagement plan is underway and includes dates for Tenant Question Time events, scrutiny sprints and the Big Door Knock.

 • We hold regular estate inspections and support local community groups with grants as well as practical support from our team.